yaoshixin007/MCW-Containers-and-DevOps/HOL/Hands-on lab step-by-step - Containers and DevOps.md

 1. While the deployment is in progress, you can navigate to the web application and visit the stats page at /stats.html.
 Refresh the page as the rolling update executes.
 Observe that the service is running normally and tasks continue to be load balanced..

     ![On the Stats page, the webTaskId is highlighted.
 At this time, we are unable to capture all of the information in the window.
 Future versions of this course should address this.](images/Hands-onlabstep-by-step-ContainersandDevOpsimages/media/image145.png)

+### Task 5 Configure Kubernetes Ingress

+In this task you will setup a Kubernetes Ingress to take advantage of path based routing and TLS termination.

 ## After the hands-on lab